sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 Encoder gradually reduces the spatial dimension with pooling layers and decoder gradually recovers the object details and spatial dimension.
 There are shortcut connections from the encoder to the decoder to help decoder recover the object details better.
 ![alt text](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/unet.png)

-[11] U-net architecture (an example of 32x32 pixels in the lowest resolution).
-Each blue box corresponds to a multi-channel feature map.
+> (Figure 22: u-net architecture,[11] Each blue box corresponds to a multi-channel feature map.
 The number of channels is denoted on top of the box.
 The x-y-size is provided at the lower left edge of the box.
 White boxes represent copied feature maps.
-The arrows denote the different operations.
+The arrows denote the different operations.)

 The u-net architecture achieves very good performance on very different biomedical segmentation applications.
 The network consist of 2 paths: